wpscholar/Compass/README.md

 The list of virtual tasks is stored in [grunt/config/aliases.yaml](grunt/config/aliases.yaml).

-This approach is different to how most grunt configurations are setup, which usually have a single `Gruntfile.js` with all of the task configs inside.
+This approach is different to how most Grunt configurations are setup, which usually have a single `Gruntfile.js` with all of the task configs inside.
 The `Gruntfile.js` that this project has is noticeably small, and just sets some variables for the project path structure and filesets.
 You should update this if your project directory structure changes, or you change the name of the author's assets directory.
 It then includes all task configs inside the `grunt/configs/` directory, so nothing there needs to be updated when a new task is added.

 The advantages of having the Grunt configs in separate modular files are: